-We were amazed at how the zest from one lime could make an old fashioned blueberry cobbler into an amazing blueberry cobbler.
-The topping was not as caky or doughy as some cobblers, but almost like a scone on top.
+We were amazed at how the zest from one lime could make an old fashioned blueberry cobbler into this amazing dessert.
+The topping was not as cakey or doughy as some cobblers, but almost like a scone on top.
 We all loved this variation.
-For other recipes with lime zest check out this fruit salad, or granola.
+If you love lime, try it in a fruit salad, or granola.